Skip to content

 Burn-down charts are used to show how much work remains during a sprint.
 The x-axis represents the amount of time left to complete the project and the y-axis represents effort.
 This chart depicts velocity, or the rate at which a team is moving toward the end goal, and can be used to help predict performance.

-17. What are different types of burn-down charts?
+21. What are the different types of burn-down charts you have experience working with?

 There are different types of burn-down charts, depending on the kind of project you’re working on.